Husky pressure pesters Trojans, 80-47

 “I got to end my career on a 3-point shot in honor of her.”

-The hallmark of Jadyn Judy on the basketball court was her ability to shoot the three.
+The hallmark of Jadyn Judy on the basketball court was her ability to shoot the 3.

 In Judy’s absence, Keaton decided to honor her friend in the 4th quarter, leaving the low post and taking Jadyn’s spot along the perimeter.
 When Keaton received the ball and a defender was nowhere in sight, she hurled a shot towards the rim and it went in.